The Alamo, Goliad, and the Age of Romanticism--full essay 3,600 words

 In our collective memory, however, they are far apart.

-I believe that the Alamo was a signal event of the Age of Romanticism, a time when passion and idealism seemed to eclipse the previous Age of Reason.
+I believe that the Alamo was emblematic of the Age of Romanticism, a time when passion and idealism seemed to eclipse the previous Age of Reason.
 Romantics such as the English poet Lord Byron sought to sacrifice themselves to the great cause of freedom, in his case the cause of Greece against the Ottoman Turks.
 He died of fever in 1824 while trying to unite Greek forces.
 Americans saw the fight in Texas as a chance to share in the glory of their revolutionary forefathers, and even Texians motivated by greed or a desire for adventure could claim to be chivalrous warriors, knights in the cause of freedom, disdainful of both risk and brute reality.